arjun-master/helloworld/README.md

-# Spring Boot Hello World Application
+# ArjunAI Projects

-A Spring Boot application that provides REST APIs for mathematical operations and bill splitting functionality.
+A comprehensive Spring Boot application that provides REST APIs for mathematical operations and bill splitting functionality.

 ## Table of Contents
 - [Prerequisites](#prerequisites)